osl-incubator/envers/README.md

   specific spec version

 > Note: In some cases, `--spec <spec version>` in the command line is
-> can be ommitted, and the latest spec version will be used.
+> can be omitted, and the latest spec version will be used.

 `envers init` creates some files: